 Analysis: The End Of The 'Caliphate' Doesn't Mean The End Of ISIS

-On Friday, en route to Florida aboard Air Force One, White House Press Secretary Sarah Sanders announced that ISIS' "territorial caliphate has been eliminated in Syria."
+On Friday, en route to Florida aboard Air Force One, White House press secretary Sarah Sanders announced that ISIS' "territorial caliphate has been eliminated in Syria."

 Sanders showed reporters a before-and-after map of Syria, indicating that ISIS no longer controlled any territory.

 She said acting Defense Secretary Patrick Shanahan was on board Air Force One and briefed President Trump on the way.
+Sanders told reporters further information would be provided by the Pentagon.

+However, a Pentagon official tells NPR Pentagon correspondent Tom Bowman that the president's announcement caught the Defense Department "by surprise."
+And NPR correspondent Ruth Sherlock in Beirut reports that anti-ISIS forces on the ground tell her they were "taken aback" by the announcement and that fighting continues.

+Two hours after Sanders told reporters the fight was over, Syrian Democratic Forces spokesman Mustafa Bali tweeted what he said are photos of ongoing fighting.

-The final battle between ISIS forces and the U.S.-led anti-ISIS coalition centered on the small Syrian town of Baghouz.
+The final battle between ISIS forces and the U.S.-led anti-ISIS coalition has centered on the small Syrian town of Baghouz.
 The capture of the town was slowed out of concern for thousands of civilian hostages.

 At one time, the extremist group controlled a swath of Syria and neighboring Iraq the size of Great Britain.
 It held cities like Mosul and Raqqa with combined populations in the millions.
 It was able to enforce its authoritarian laws with public beheadings and use the turf to recruit more followers or plan and inspire attacks in the West.